e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week8/wednesday.md

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?
--organized all videos into one file
+- organized all videos into one file

 ### What are your blockers?
--the videos together exceeded 5 min
+- the videos together exceeded 5 min
--to solve the issues I speeded up the whole video by 1.3x
+- to solve the issues I speeded up the whole video by 1.3x

 ### What will you work on today?
--stiched together the status video
+- stiched together the status video

 ### How close are we to hitting our sprint goals?
--done!
+- done!

 ## <span style="color: red;">Uposhanto B.</span>